fjarri/reikna/doc/source/index.rst

 * separation of the preparation and execution stage, maximizing the performance of the execution stage at the expense of the preparation stage (in other words, aiming at large simulations)
 * partial abstraction from Cuda/OpenCL

+Tigger is hosted `on GitHub <http://github.com/Manticore/tigger>`_, issues should be filed there too.
+It is not registered in PyPi at the moment.

 Contents
 ========